GSA/fpki-guides/_announcements/02_google_ct.md

 ### 1. Will Chrome's use of CT impact my agency's internal, only locally trusted CA TLS/SSL certificates?

 No. There will be no impact if you use your agency's internal, only locally trusted CA to issue TLS/SSL certificates to intranet sites.
-Chrome's CT change will impact only those TLS/SSL certificates that validate to a Root CA whose certificate is distributed through the Microsoft or Apple trust stores.
+Chrome's CT change will impact only those TLS/SSL certificates that validate to a COMMON, whose certificate is distributed through the Microsoft or Apple trust stores.

 ### 2. Why is Google enforcing CT in Chrome?